 Remuneration of the board of directors

-At the Annual General Meeting held on 9 May 2019, it was resolved that the board of directors would receive an annual remuneration totaling SEK 1,605,000, of which SEK 400,000 will be paid to the Chairman of the board and SEK 200,000 to each of the other directors.
-At the meeting, it was also resolved that for work within the audit committee, the Chairman of the committee will receive an annual remuneration of SEK 100,000 and that the other audit committee members will receive an annual remuneration of SEK 50,000.
-It was further resolved that for work within the remuneration committee, the Chairman of the committee will receive an annual remuneration of SEK 35,000 and that the other remuneration committee members would receive an annual remuneration of SEK 20,000.
+At the Annual General Meeting held on 7 May 2020, it was resolved that the board of directors would receive an annual remuneration totaling SEK 1,405,000, of which SEK 400,000 (unchanged) will be paid to the Chairman of the board and SEK 200,000 (unchanged) to each of the other directors.
+At the meeting, it was also resolved that for work within the audit committee, the Chairman of the committee will receive an annual remuneration of SEK 100,000 (unchanged) and that the other audit committee member will receive an annual remuneration of SEK 50,000 (unchanged).
+It was further resolved that for work within the remuneration committee, the Chairman of the committee will receive an annual remuneration of SEK 35,000 (unchanged) and that the other remuneration committee member would receive an annual remuneration of SEK 20,000 (unchanged).